Alpha Sigma Alpha: Philanthropy

+Awards

 Collegiate awards

 Collegiate members are recognized with awards for outstanding new members and sisters who exemplify service, academics, or athletics.
 Chapters also receive various awards.

 Established in 1985, the Four-Star Chapter Award is given annually to collegiate chapters which excel in various areas.
 The areas covered include membership, academic excellence, finance, chapter education and operations, service and giving, national meetings and bylaws, organization image, policies and procedures, advisory board, and alumnae involvement.
 The chapter that achieves the highest percentage of requirements toward this award receives the Crown of Excellence Award, the top award that a collegiate chapter can receive.

 Awards are also given to chapters which excel in single areas.
 Any collegiate chapter with the highest GPA on its campus for a school term receives the Scholastic Achievement Award.
 The Rose Marie Fellin Financial Excellence Award was established in 1992 in honor of its namesake's 27 years of service as the headquarters executive.
 The award is given to a chapter practicing sound financial management through record keeping, accurate financial reports, communication with national headquarters, as well as striving towards overall financial stability.
 The Recruitment Excellence Award was established in 2010 and is presented to a chapter that has met its recruitment targets for the year.
 This encompasses reaching campus quota and total, as well as innovation in planning and implementing a quality recruitment plan.
 Sidney Gremillion Allen Panhellenic Award, named after the sorority's NPC delegate, is given to the chapter that displays outstanding Panhellenic spirit and participation.
 The Service and Giving Award is given to a chapter that best exhibits generosity.